What's New in Security (Part 2)

 Security and Personalization Services

-Network operators leverage Akamai Security and Personalization Services (SPS) to offer small and midsize business subscribers an easy-to-use, value-added service that mitigates security threats and allows businesses to filter inappropriate content in their workplace.
+Network operators leverage Akamai Secure Internet Access Services (SIA) to offer small and midsize business subscribers an easy-to-use, value-added service that mitigates security threats and allows businesses to filter inappropriate content in their workplace.

 Key new capabilities

-SPS Remote: SPS Remote, an optional capability of SPS Secure Business, is a new thin client for iOS and Android devices that protects workers on untrusted Wi-Fi networks.
-SPS Remote is a monetizable service that gives providers control over the business model and pricing.
+SIA Remote: SIA Remote, an optional capability of SIA, is a new thin client for iOS and Android devices that protects workers on untrusted Wi-Fi networks.
+SIA Remote is a monetizable service that gives providers control over the business model and pricing.
 Turnkey development only requires specification of look and feel design elements to create fully branded, customer-ready applications.

-SPS Shield: SPS Shield makes it easier for network operators to offer foundational security defenses for all of their residential and SMB customers network-wide.
+SIA Essentials: SIA Essentials makes it easier for network operators to offer foundational security defenses for all of their residential and SMB customers network-wide.
 A simplified integration effort and easy onboarding speed up time to market and minimize initial and ongoing overhead and investment.
-SPS Shield makes it easy for subscribers, too, since there's no software or hardware installation, and all their devices are covered.
+SIA Essentials makes it easy for subscribers, too, since there's no software or hardware installation, and all their devices are covered.

-Learn more about the new SPS capabilities here.
+Learn more about the new SIA capabilities here.